Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2023-11-20-multiplayer-addendum-magic-tournament-rules.markdown

 **Policy Additions**

-**1.10A.** For Multiplayer tournaments, if a Player loses a game during a match, they are expected to act as Spectators for the remainder of the ongoing game.
+**1.10A.** For Multiplayer Tournaments, if a Player loses a game during a match, they are expected to act as Spectators for the remainder of the ongoing game.

 _Example: Alice, Bob, Charles and Dani are playing a Best-of-One Multiplayer match.
 Bob loses the game to combat damage, but doesn’t leave the table and keeps spectating the game.
 From this point, until the end of the game, Bob is forbidden from participating in any political or strategic discussions, since at this point it would be advantageous for Bob if the game ended up in a draw._